 At that point, he has a choice: 1) He can be unreasonable and say, "I don't want to hear about your concerns;" or 2) He can suggest ways in which you can confront him constructively.
 If he takes the second option, you've made an important first step in the right direction.
 If he's unwilling to cooperate, you might ask him if he'd be open to talking with someone you both respect, like a pastor or a mature Christian friend.
 You may even want to make an appointment with a professional marriage counselor.
 Our counseling staff can give you a brief over-the-phone consultation and provide you with a list of referrals to qualified professionals in your area.

 If your husband won't go along with any of these possibilities, you can still see a counselor on your own.
 That will give you an opportunity to make some important decisions.
 You'll have a chance to think about the changes you need to make and how you need to handle your side of the relationship.
 This could be a very important part of the solution to your problem.
 That's especially true if the two of you are as busy as you claim to be.
 The Bible tells us clearly how believers are supposed to order their lives: God first, spouse second, children third, and then our work, education, hobbies, etc. At some point both you and your husband will have to adjust your priorities if you want your marriage to thrive.

-In this iQuestions video from Focus on the Family, Gary and Barb Rosberg discuss what to do when your marriage is suffering from "attention deficit disorder."
+When You Don't Have Enough Energy to Connect With Your Spouse: Gary and Barb Rosberg discuss what to do when your marriage suffers from "attention deficit disorder."